+Vegas to Grand Canyon tour guests experience an whole other side of Vegas.
 Representing a large chasm in the earth, the Grand Canyon formed about six million years ago.
 Since the Ice Age, the canyon has been occupied by humans.
 Measuring 270 miles long and 18 miles wide, the canyon is noted as being one of the largest ravines of its kind in the world.
-It being so impressive, it is no wonder millions of people choose to take a Vegas to Grand Canyon tour each year.
+It being so impressive, millions of people choose to take a Vegas to Grand Canyon tour each year.

 A Convenient Vegas To Grand Canyon Tour

 What is great about the canyon is its location, especially if you have planned a Vegas vacation.
 You can enjoy a Vegas to Grand Canyon tour on your next Vegas holiday.
-Doing so will give you a chance to enjoy a day excursion and make it a part of your exciting Vegas Itinerary.
+Doing so will give you a chance to enjoy a day excursion on your Vegas Itinerary.

 Scientists have determined that the canyon was formed by the Colorado River millions of years ago – the water cutting a deep channel through layers of rock.
 The oldest rocks in the canyon are known as Vishnu basement rocks, located near the bottom of the canyon’s inner gorge.

 If you would like to know more about natural history and the native cultures that have occupied and currently inhabit the Grand Canyon, you will want to schedule a Vegas to Grand Canyon tour by bus.

 Indeed, this is an exciting journey, as some of the artifacts discovered by archeologists go back 12,000 years.
 Scientists have also found figurines of bighorn sheep and deer, which date back to 2000 BC.
 These split-twig icons were found in canyon caves.